donomii/ssh-expect/README.md

 # Scripting with ssh-expect

-The sschscript command can be used to run a ssh script from a file.
+The sshscript command can be used to run a ssh script from a file.
 Run with

     racket sshscript.rkt scriptfile.txt